olimorris/persisted.nvim/README.md

 })
 ```

-Of course, if you wish to manually save the session when autosaving is disabled, the `:SessionSave` command can be used.
+Of course, if you wish to manually save the session the `:SessionSave` command can be used.

-> [!NOTE]
-> If `autosave = false` then the `should_autosave` callback will not be executed.

 **Autoloading**